 Averging, Filtering and Low Passing Data¶

 VTools provides simple methods for period averaging, filtering and low passing data, particularly tidal data.
-Basic period averaging and in pareticular daily averaging is easily covered by the regular Pandas API, but some of the most common tools can distort tidal data or yield unepected results with missing data.
+Basic period averaging and daily averaging is easily covered by the regular Pandas API, but these methods can distort tidal data or yield unepected results with missing data.

 As an introduction to the topic let’s start by making a single time series with three of the most common tidal constituents.
 This produces a series that is complex enough to be interesting and realistic, but it doesn’t have any low frequencies in it, so a reasonable tidal filtration should look like a flat line at zero.